Furqan17/learn-Deutsche-app/README.md

 ## Build

 Minimum app SDK is 21 (app intended for 5.0 Lollipop or above)
-This app was written in Java.
+App written in Java using Android Studio.
-Build Version 1.0

 ## ScreenShots